How to Make Protein Pancakes (Keto-Friendly)

-If you're eating low-carb or keto, knowing how to make protein pancakes is a lifesaver!
+If you're eating low-carb or keto, learning how to make protein pancakes is a lifesaver!

 Following a keto diet means sticking to a low carb, high fat meal plan.
-Knowing what foods are keto-friendly is key to success!
+Knowing what foods are keto-friendly is the key to success.
 Fortunately, there are a lot of keto diet recipes out there, including this one for protein pancakes.

 What Makes This Recipe Keto-Friendly?